 First you’ll nee to get a copy of the Slider Revolution WordPress Plugin.
 After you’ve installed the plugin, it should add a menu item to your main WordPress dashboard.
 Now you can start building your sliders!

-You have two options – begin from scratch, or snag a free export file from the Revolution Slider demo to help get you started.
+You have two options – begin from scratch, or snag a free export file from the Revolution Slider demo to help get you started (just click on the “Example Files” link on the right upper section of their site).
 If you choose to import a sample slider, click on the Import button, browse for your sample file and click Upload.
 This should add the sample slider and all of it’s settings so you can use it as a base for a new slider.

 Create A New Slider